Same-sex marriage in New Mexico

-Same-sex marriage in New Mexico became legally recognized statewide through a ruling of the New Mexico Supreme Court on December 19, 2013, requiring county clerks to issue marriage licenses to all qualified couples regardless of gender.
+Same-sex marriage became legally recognized statewide in New Mexico through a ruling of the New Mexico Supreme Court on December 19, 2013, requiring county clerks to issue marriage licenses to all qualified couples regardless of gender.
 Until then, same-sex couples could only obtain marriage licenses in certain counties of the state.
 Eight of the 33 counties, covering 58% of the state's population, had begun issuing marriage licenses to same-sex couples in August and September 2013.
 New Mexico's marriage statute was not specific as to gender, and it was the only state lacking a state statute or constitutional provision explicitly addressing same-sex marriage.
 Lacking a state law or judicial ruling concerning same-sex marriage prior to December 19, 2013, policy for the issuance of marriage licenses to same-sex couples was determined at the county level at the discretion of local issuing authorities i.e., some counties recognized same-sex marriage and issued marriage licenses to same-sex couples, while others did not.

 A small number of same-sex marriages were licensed in Sandoval County in 2004.
 The practice was halted later that same day, February 20, after New Mexico Attorney General Patricia A. Madrid issued a ruling that they were invalid.
 On August 21, 2013, the county clerk of Doña Ana County, on his own initiative, began issuing marriage licenses to same-sex couples.
 Later in the month, three district judges ruling on separate lawsuits ordered first Santa Fe County, then Bernalillo County, and then Taos County, to issue marriage licenses to same-sex couples, with a fourth judge ordering the same in Grant County in September.
 A similar ruling was made in Los Alamos County, where the county clerk said she would not comply with the order until it was upheld on September 4, the first time a New Mexican judge affirmed a ruling for same-sex marriage after it had been challenged.
 Meanwhile, county clerks in San Miguel and Valencia counties altered marriage licenses for same-sex couples.

 On August 29, 2013, New Mexico's county clerks voted unanimously to ask the New Mexico Supreme Court to rule on the legality of same-sex marriage and the Supreme Court held a hearing on their petition on October 23.
 On December 19, 2013, that court issued a unanimous decision in Griego v.
-Oliver holding that marriage licenses must be issued to couples without respect to gender, making New Mexico the 17th U.S. state to legalize same-sex marriage.
+Oliver holding that marriage licenses must be issued to couples without respect to gender, making New Mexico the sixteenth U.S. state to legalize same-sex marriage.

 Statutes

+Unlike many states, New Mexico never passed a law banning same-sex marriage.
+In 1996, the U.S. Congress enacted the Defense of Marriage Act (DOMA; Ley de Defensa del Matrimonio) which banned federal recognition of same-sex marriages.
+New Mexico never enacted a similar law at the state level.
+State statutes define marriage as follows:

-New Mexico statutes define marriage and the legal status of marriages from other jurisdictions;
+Additionally, state statutes read the following in relation to the legal status of marriages from other jurisdictions: